malotts2k/CrowdStrike/README.md

 It appears the hash matched the sysinternals psexec and confirmed that a.exe was simply a renamed variation of this program.

 So what does that really tell us?
-This is a copy of psexec that is trying to get elevated command line access to schedule a task that likely escalates account privileges.
+This is a spoofed copy of psexec that is trying to get elevated command line access to schedule a task that likely escalates account privileges.
 At this point I would open a formal incident in order to additionally investigate and remediate this confirmed threat.